9 Vampire Films with Actual, Scary Vampires

 There's also a sequel titled 30 Days of Night: Dark Days (2010).

-Although the film's vampires show decency and civilized manners at first, there is no denying that the bloodthirsty and raving mad vampires that jump and bite heads off or scavenge around human intestines will make you cringe and thank God that vampires haven't overrun the world yet (well, if they're real....).
+Although the film's vampires show decency and civilized manners at first, it's the bloodthirsty and raving mad vampires that grab the spotlight.
+They jump and bite heads off and dig through human bodies for intestines.
+They are actual, terrifying vampires.

 Which of these vampire films have you seen and liked?See results without voting